The Arousal video Game AnnotatIoN (AGAIN) Dataset: Background

 \subsection{Arousal as Affect Representation}

 While there are different approaches to affect representation including categorical \cite{diehl2007ekman,westbury2015avoid}, dimensional \cite{russell1980circumplex}, and mixed \cite{cambria2012hourglass} frameworks, the AGAIN dataset uses a dimensional representation based on the Pleasure-Arousal-Dominance (PAD) model of affect \cite{mehrabian1980basic} and the Circumplex Model of Emotions \cite{russell1980circumplex}.
 In contrast to categorical frameworks, which assume a clear division between emotional responses, these models propose a more ambiguous and general representation.
-While the dimensional approach has its own limitations---e.g. the inability to capture complex self-reflexive emotions---it also sidesteps the challenge of subjective emotional appraisal \cite{aviezer2008angry} that is usually existent in categorical models.

 Instead of complex emotions, the PAD model focuses on basic affective states represented across three dimensions. \emph{Pleasure} is associated with the valence of the emotion; psychological \emph{arousal} describes the intensity of the emotion; and finally \emph{dominance} describes the agency or level of autonomy during the emotional episode.
 One can place different emotions within this 3D continuous space without explicitly categorising them, reducing the chance of misrepresenting how a subject feels.
 This type of evaluation lends itself better for continuous and subjective annotation \cite{yannakakis2018ordinal,yannakakis2017ordinal}.
-Using the PAD model for self-appraisal removes much of the dependence on culturally and personally biased evaluations when categorising emotions \cite{aviezer2008angry} which can increase the \emph{face validity} \cite{nevo1985face} of the measurement.